 The bread that I make today isn't so very different from when I first opened ZU in 2000- naturally leavened and baked in a wood-fired oven; made from a mixture of freshly-milled whole grains, sifted flours, water and grey sea salt.
 Over time and with repetition has come an ability to more precisely observe the dough and the oven, but there is always variation in the results.
 This variation is what a word like Artisinal really gets at.
 That is, bread made by hands in a somewhat primitive environment that is affected by the weather, the flour, the heat of the oven and the baking schedule.
 Artisinal bread should be rightly considered an ethic rather than an aesthetic.

 When I first started the bakery, there was a single book I scoured endlessly from cover to cover: The Village Baker by Joe Ortiz.
 Ortiz’s book gave me something both tangible and etherial to dream of.
 With the craft of baking came tools and techniques, the physicality of work and a deep satisfaction in unloading loaves of bread from the oven.
 But there was something else that captured my attention in Ortiz’s description of the village bakeries that he so admired.
 He gave me a sense of the long lineage of bread bakers that I wanted to insert myself amongst.
-Each flour laden workshop he depicted was a variant of the same mechanism, arranged to provide bread to the villagers.
+Each flour laden workshop he described was a variant of the same mechanism, arranged to provide bread to the villagers.